jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 The research project question should be focused.
 This can be difficult to archive when many people with different interests are involved.
 It can alleviate the problem to keep a visible “research interest backlog”, a table of smaller, specific questions and who asked them.
 This prevents the research question from becoming a long list of individual questions while showing your appreciation for the contributions as well as your intention answer such questions in case you get answers to them in your research.

-I have already mentioned that initial questions for a research project might be focussed on product rather than on (potential) users.
+I have already mentioned that initial questions for a research project might be focused on product rather than on (potential) users.
 Instead of dismissing the initial product-focus, you transform these initial ideas and use them as a starting point to create a user- and activity-focused research project question:

 1. Take the initial idea for a future product (or market, or feature)
 2. Ask yourself why the product would be good for an activity people do.